davidmeredith/devsGuidebook/devGuidebook.md

 #### Make Immutability your Default

-- Global Mutable State is evil and will eventually cause you problems.
+- Shared and mutable global State is evil and will cause you problems in a concurrent environment.
-- Modern languages are immutable by default, for example, in Rust and Kotlin, you need to specifically ‘opt into’ mutable variables using special keywords such as ‘mut’ and ‘val’ (immutable) instead of ‘var’ (mutable).
+- Modern languages are immutable by default.
+For example, in Rust and Kotlin, you need to specifically ‘opt into’ mutable variables using special keywords such as ‘mut’ (Rust) and ‘val’ (Kotlin) which define immutable state instead of ‘var’ which is mutable.
+- Return immutable defensive copies of data from methods and functions rather than the original mutable data (e.g. return a immutable copy of an object from a HashMap instead of the actual object).
+Defensive immutable copies are thread-safe, while our mutable references stored within our HashMap can stay safely encapsulated.
+  - This is very much a Rust way of thinking - in Rust you have to think more deeply about who owns what and when.
+More specifically, Rust allows only one mutable reference to be valid at any one time OR multiple immutable references, but never both (one mutable & many imutable) at the same time.
+It is possible to manually represent this concept in other languages, as described our HashMap example in the previous bullet (note however, that this example does not go as far as borrowing vs ownership when passing data to functions).

 [top](#Table-Of-Contents)